cossacklabs/product-docs/acra/security-controls/security-logging-and-events/_index.md

 \* — the ones needed for encryption/decryption, HMAC, audit log, basically everythings except the master key

+Each keystore event will also include client ID / zone ID that triggered the request to keystore

 Issues with a database schema:
 * Wrong column types
+* Invalid encryptor config (cannot be parsed or does not match with database schema)

 Other messages related to the state of running services:
 * Validation of configuration files